Are you thinking of visiting Ios and wondering what are the best things to do on Ios Island?

 You can use the local buses, find the Ios Island Bus Timetable here.

-I got around the island with a rental car as it offered the freedom to explore Ios in depth.
+I got around the island with a rental car, allowing me to explore Ios in depth.
 I love to stop wherever I want and discover hidden places on an island – and get lost sometimes! – so I always use a car.

 How to Get to Ios Island